-OR is defined as complete response (CR) or partial response (PR) according to RECIST v1.1 from the date of first dose of study treatment until the date of the first documentation of progressive disease (PD).
+OR is defined as complete response (CR) or partial response (PR) according to RECIST v1.1 for patients with solid tumors except mCRPC and, according to RECIST v1.1 (soft tissue) and PCWG3 (bone) for patients with mCRPC, from the date of first dose of study treatment until the date of the first documentation of progressive disease (PD).
 Both CR and PR must be confirmed by repeat assessments performed no less than 4 weeks after the criteria for response are first met.